 Letters of engagement are mandatory.
 On accepting an appointment, the practitioner must send the client a letter of engagement.
 This forms the basis of a contractual relationship between the practitioner and the client.

 A properly worded letter of engagement establishes the framework in which the client relationship is managed.

 It should set out the work that is to be performed and the basis on which the fees will be charged.
 (It is rarely worthwhile suing a client for non-payment of fees if you do not have a letter of engagement in place.)

 Many practitioners now limit their liability for work done by an appropriately worded clause in the letter of engagement.
 The liability cap should be discussed and agreed with the client at the start of the assignment.

 Another area that is strongly recommended to be included in a letter of engagement is that of dispute resolution.

 Whilst a client should be informed that they have the right to approach ACCA if a dispute cannot be resolved satisfactorily, in the first instance, the engagement letter should explain the firm’s internal disputes resolution procedure.

 In particular, it should identify the person within the firm that the client should contact in the event that he or she is dissatisfied with the service received.

 For UK members, we have free factsheets available on our website containing engagement letters that members can use.

-However we believe that the future of this area lies in the integration of payment, money laundering requirements and engagement letters into a single onboarding process so we have partnered with Practice Ignition who can offer their product with ACCA templates.
+However we believe that the future of this area lies in the integration of payment, money laundering requirements and engagement letters into a single onboarding process so in the UK we have partnered with Practice Ignition who can offer their product with ACCA templates.
 You can have a free trial of their product - more information is available here.